AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/advertising-platforms/amc-measure.md

 ## Troubleshooting {#troubleshooting}

+**The [!UICONTROL Measure] tab is not visible**

+The **[!UICONTROL Measure]** tab becomes available only after the initialization queries triggered at project creation have completed.
+This can take up to 24 hours.
+If the tab is still not visible after 24 hours, verify that your [!DNL AMC] instance has campaigns that ran within the last three months, which is the default lookback window used during campaign discovery.

-**The [!UICONTROL Measure] tab is not visible or no campaigns appear in the [!UICONTROL Campaign ID] dropdown**
+**No campaigns appear in the [!UICONTROL Campaign ID] dropdown**

-Both symptoms indicate that [!DNL AMC] has not yet discovered campaign IDs in your instance.
-[Create a new project](../manage-projects.md#create-project) to trigger a fresh discovery of campaigns and conversion events.
+Campaigns may be absent even when the **[!UICONTROL Measure]** tab is visible. [!DNL AMC] applies a minimum user threshold to campaign data; if a campaign did not reach a sufficient number of unique users, it will not be returned and the report queries will return null results.
+Verify that the campaigns you want to report on have sufficient reach.
+For details on [!DNL AMC]'s aggregation thresholds, refer to the [AMC documentation](https://advertising.amazon.com/API/docs/en-us/guides/amazon-marketing-cloud/aggregation-threshold){target="_blank"}.

 **Results are not visible after the run date**